THE ERICKSON & LANNING TRAINER CERTIFICATION INSTITUTE

 Join this 12-month online program to:

-Gain a thorough understanding of the principles and structure of Concept-Based Curriculum and Instruction (CBCI) and learn how to clearly explain the ideas that drive conceptual learning.
+Build a strong understanding of the principles and structure of Concept-Based Curriculum and Instruction (CBCI), and learn how to clearly articulate the thinking that drives conceptual learning.

 Learn how to facilitate workshops, coaching conversations, and professional learning sessions that help educators understand and implement the CBCI approach in their classrooms and schools.